Ulmus × androssowii 'Fiorente': Pests and diseases

-Tested by inoculation with unnaturally high concentrations of the fungal pathogen, 'Fiorente' revealed a good resistance to Dutch Elm Disease, sustaining 32% defoliation and 20% dieback; not as resistant as (20% defoliation and 12% dieback), but significantly better than the older Dutch cultivars such as 'Lobel' (50% and 35.5% resp.) released in the early 1970s.
+Tested by inoculation with unnaturally high concentrations of the fungal pathogen, 'Fiorente' revealed a good resistance to Dutch elm disease, sustaining 32% defoliation and 20% dieback; not as resistant as (20% defoliation and 12% dieback), but significantly better than the older Dutch cultivars such as 'Lobel' (50% and 35.5% resp.) released in the early 1970s.
 Moreover, specimens in the field in Italy and England have exhibited no symptoms of DED or elm yellows; susceptibility to the elm leaf beetle Xanthogaleruca luteola is much the same as that of the Field Elm Ulmus minor.

 Cultivation

 In Italy, the cultivar's rapid growth has bestowed it economic potential as a hardwood timber and biomass tree.
 However, its attractive, compact, form has seen it exclusively propagated and marketed as a root-balled street tree by the Eisele nursery in Darmstadt, Germany, as one of its 'Resista' series, and consequently it has never been available as a small bare-root whip as demanded by forestry.
+It was introduced to southern England in 2007 by Butterfly Conservation.
+There is a specimen by the Flower Walk, Kensington Gardens, near the Albert Memorial.
+The largest planting in the UK was at Woodend, West Walk, Wickham, in 2019, when 70 were planted to commemorate the centenary of the Forestry Commission.

+'Fiorente' has been planted in the Netherlands, notably among the line of 140 elms on the ‘s-Gravelandsevaartweg, Loosdrecht (ten trees, planted 2016), part of Wijdemeren City Council's elm collection, assembled since 2003 by tree manager Martin Tijdgat and his colleagues.
+It has also been planted in De Lairessestraat, Amsterdam, as a resistant alternative to 'Sarniensis'.

-Introduced to southern England in 2007 by Butterfly Conservation, the tree is not known to have been established in North America or Australasia.
+'Fiorente' is not known to have been introduced to North America or Australasia.